 We continue to be subject to risks and uncertainties in connection with the COVID-19 pandemic.
 The extent of the future impact of the COVID-19 pandemic on our business continues to be highly uncertain and difficult to predict.
-We continue to provide an uninterrupted supply of our portfolio of products for patients.
+We continue to provide an uninterrupted supply of our U.S. Food and Drug Administration ("FDA") approved products and the vitaPearlTM family of products.
 We believe we have sufficient inventory of finished products to meet anticipated demand in the near future.
-Additionally, we believe we have sufficient active pharmaceutical ingredients on hand for the continued manufacture of our products.
+Additionally, we believe we have sufficient active pharmaceutical ingredients ("API") on hand for the continued manufacture of our products.
+The ultimate global recovery from the pandemic will be dependent on, among other things, actions taken by governments and businesses to contain and combat the virus, including any variant strains, the speed and effectiveness of vaccine production and global distribution, as well as how quickly, and to what extent, normal economic and operating conditions can resume on a sustainable basis globally.

 Since the early phase of the COVID-19 pandemic, we have been using substantial virtual options to ensure business continuity.
-One of our subsidiaries, vitaCare[TM] Prescription Services, Inc. ("vitaCare Prescription Services"), a Florida corporation, assists patients in obtaining easy and convenient access to their prescriptions for products at a pharmacy of their choice, including via home delivery pharmacy options.
+One of our subsidiaries, vitaCareTM Prescription Services, Inc. ("vitaCare Prescription Services"), a Florida corporation, assists patients in obtaining easy and convenient access to their prescriptions for products at a pharmacy of their choice, including via home delivery pharmacy options.
 We have also partnered with independent community pharmacies and multiple third-party online pharmacies and telemedicine providers that focus on contraception or menopause which provide patients real-time access to both diagnosis and treatment.
 We continue to support prescribers' needs with samples and product materials through our sales force.
 If access is restricted, we have mailing options in place for these materials.
 We also have business continuity plans and infrastructure in place that allows for live virtual e-detailing of our products.